SandaAbhishekSagar/Lambda_MGEN_GPT/SINGLE_DEPLOYMENT_SCRIPT.md

 ## 🚀 **You're Ready to Go!**

-With the integrated solution, your Northeastern University Chatbot deployment is now:
+With the single deployment script, your Northeastern University Chatbot deployment is now:

 - ✅ **Error-Free**: All compatibility issues automatically fixed
 - ✅ **GPU Accelerated**: A100/H100 optimization active